Blogger Resources is a free list of tools to help you build an efficient, well-designed, successful food blog.

 Want more options?
 Check out my 100+ Best WordPress Themes for Food Blogs

 The availability of third-party plugins is one of the biggest benefits of using a WordPress site.
-Here are my top recommendations, however, I also keep a full list of all the plugins we are currently running here.
+Here are my top recommendations:

 Search WP: The default WordPress search is terrible for recipes for some unknown reason.
 Free search alternatives took up way too much database space, so we switched to Search WP and have had great success.